 - 4 slices cooked bacon, cut into small pieces

 - Salt and pepper, to taste

-- Cut cauliflower into small florets and place into a large microwaveable bowl.
+- Cut 1 head of cauliflower into small florets and place into a large microwaveable bowl.

-- Add in heavy cream, butter, and garlic powder.
-Season with salt and pepper.
+- Add in 3 Tbsp heavy cream, 2 Tbsp butter, and 1/4 tsp garlic powder.
+Season with salt and pepper to taste.